travega/simple-node-s3-upload-example/README.md

 Open the `index.js` file and enter the relevant details for each `TODO` item.

 ## Run
-To get run the example execute the following in order:
+To run the example execute the following in order:

 ```
 cd s3_upload